 Omurice

 Omurice, or omelette rice, is a Japanese fusion dish: a fluffy omelette surrounding delicious fried rice or fried tomato rice.
 Sometimes, you can also get it with curry.
-You may have come across mouth-watering videos where the chef cuts the omelette in half and you see that it has a runny texture.
-You can make it home, too!
+You may have come across mouth-watering videos where the chef cuts the omelette in half, revealing its runny texture.
+You can make it at home too!

 To make the fried tomato rice, simply fry some rice with ketchup and other ingredients like onions or peas.
 Now you just need an omelette on top of it.